Cofibrantly generated lax orthogonal factorisation systems: Introduction

-We have mentioned two ways of constructing new lax orthogonal \textsc{awfs}s: via simple adjunctions and via cofibrant \kz-generation.
-It is natural to ask whether these two ways construct the same \textsc{awfs}s; we give a negative answer to this question in Section~\ref{sec:cont-latt-are}.
-We exhibit two lax orthogonal \textsc{awfs}s that can be constructed via simple adjunctions but are not cofibrantly \kz-generated, nor cofibrantly generated; furthermore, their underlying \textsc{wfs}s are not cofibrantly generated, in the usual sense of the term.
-The two \textsc{awfs}s in question can be described as follows.
-The first of these is the \textsc{awfs} on the category of preorders whose left morphisms are the full morphisms of preorders and whose fibrant objects are the complete lattices.
-The second example is the \textsc{awfs} on the category of $T_0$ topological spaces whose left morphisms are the subspace embeddings and whose fibrant objects are the continuous lattices --~\cite[\S 12]{clementino15:_lax}.
+We have mentioned two ways of constructing new \textsc{lofs}s: via simple adjunctions and via cofibrant \kz-generation.
+It is natural to ask whether these two procedures construct the same \textsc{lofs}s.
+We give a negative answer to this question, exhibiting a \textsc{lofs} that can be constructed via simple adjunctions but are not cofibrantly \kz-generated, nor cofibrantly generated; furthermore, its underlying \textsc{wfs} is not cofibrantly generated, in the usual sense of the term.
+The \textsc{lofs} in question is defined on the category of $T_0$ topological spaces, its left morphisms are the subspace embeddings, and its fibrant objects are the continuous lattices \cite[\S 12]{Clementino2016458} \cite{lmcs3960,1702.02602}.